lajohnston/smslib/docs/mappers.md

 Before accessing data from the `PAGEABLE_SLOT` (e.g. when loading an asset) remember to first tell the mapper to 'page' to the bank you want to access.
 You can use WLA-DX's colon prefix to retrieve a bank number for a given address:

 ```
-mapper.pageBank :paletteData                ; page to the paletteData
+mapper.pageBank :paletteData        ; ensure the bank containing paletteData is accessible
-palette.load 0, paletteData, paletteDataEnd ; paletteData is now accessible
+palette.loadSlice paletteData, 1    ; you can now use the data in paletteData
 ```

 You can customise some mappers with additional parameters.
 Check the relevant mapper asm file to see which settings are supported.